MIT-Emerging-Talent/ET6-CDSP-group-20-repo/0_domain_study/cultural_contexts.md

 ## 🔁 Implications for Our Research

-- Cultural preferences may explain why some users disengage from chatbot responses or prefer human touchpoints.
+- Cultural preferences may explain why some users disengage from chatbot responses or prefer human touch points.
 - Hybrid models must be sensitive to **how** and **when** to introduce human interaction without breaching comfort.
 - Our sentiment analysis and empathy evaluation models must consider cultural